awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-Assuming the `JoinToken` is valid, the SIP application joins the Amazon Chime meeting and invokes a Lambda function with the `ACTION_SUCCESSFUL` event, where `CallDetails` contains the `LEG-B` information\.
+Assuming the `JoinToken` is valid, the SIP media application joins the Amazon Chime meeting and invokes a Lambda function with the `ACTION_SUCCESSFUL` event, where `CallDetails` contains the `LEG-B` information\.

 ```
 {